 Any rumors stating that our beverages contain animal products or byproducts are completely false.Mtn Dew AMP FAQ Page (Are there any animal byproducts in your products?)

 As such, it’s pretty safe to assume that AMP Energy Drinks themselves are vegan-friendly, especially if you’re looking at it purely from a nutritional/ingredient perspective.

 But if you’re a vegan who’s concerned about the ethics behind food processing, the inclusion of sugar (from an undisclosed source) and food colorings may rightfully turn you away from AMP Energy.

-All-in-all, it’s really up to where you stand on the sliding scale of veganism as to whether or no AMP Energy Drinks are vegan or not for you, but do remember, just because it’s vegan, it doesn’t exactly mean its healthy.
+All in all, it’s really up to where you stand on the sliding scale of veganism as to whether or not AMP Energy Drinks are vegan or not for you, but do remember, just because it’s vegan, it doesn’t exactly mean it’s healthy.

 AMP Energy Drink Flavors

 With only 4 flavors, AMP has a rather small pool of fruity options for you to choose from.